orangespaceman/training-notes/php.md

   return split("\n", file_get_contents_curl($url));
 }
 ```
 We are now using 'raw' data that could be used in other contexts

 We could also manipulate the data before outputting it

 PHP has lots of different functions to manipulate or sort arrays

+### Structured Data

-But the information is not structured
+The information we have just seen is not structured

 This method is fine for simple single-value information, not so good for complex data